alimirakim/persistamp/README.md

 <img src="readme/images/habit-row.PNG" alt="A habit row with stamps indicating fulfilled days." width="100%">

-### 4. View habit history & details
+### 4. View habit history and details

 - To **see a habit's 'details page'**, click the name of a habit.
-- See the habit's general information in the top-right corner.
+- **See the habit's general information** in the top-right corner.
-- For the line graph, select from the dropdown to toggle between 'monthly' and 'weekly' view.
+- For the line graph, select from the dropdown to **toggle between 'monthly' and 'weekly' view**.
-- The habit can be edited from this page too, with your ID card's red stamp.
+- The habit can be **edited** from this page too, with your ID card's red stamp.
 - **Note about privacy!** Check the top-right area to find a 'Private' toggle.
 This setting allows or restricts other people from being able to see this page.
 <!-- - Add notes explaining the types of scores, their meanings. -->